KAI T-50 Golden Eagle: Thailand

 In September 2015, the Thai government chose the T-50TH for its air force over the Chinese Hongdu L-15 to replace its aging L-39 Albatros trainers.
 The four T-50THs were scheduled to be delivered by March 2018.
 In July 2017, Thailand's government approved the procurement of eight more aircraft Deliveries began in January 2018.
-The Royal Thai Air Force's 2024 White Paper outlines a plan to acquire two more T-50TH aircraft in the fiscal year 2025.
+The Royal Thai Air Force's (RTA) 2024 White Paper outlines a plan to acquire two more T-50TH aircraft in the fiscal year 2025.
 This acquisition will bring the total number of aircraft in squadron 401 to 16.

+On 24 December 2025, during 2025 Cambodia–Thailand conflict, the RTA deployed its T-50TH in a live combat mission for the first time, conducting a deep-strike mission over Battambang province and dropping four bombs on a target in Banan District.
+The T-50TH operated alongside F-16s and Gripens as part of coordinated air operations.